 The WTC Site is zoned for commercial uses under the New York City Zoning Resolution (zoning classifications C6-4, C5-3).
-However, the WTC Site is exempt from zoning requirements because property owned, controlled or operated by the Port Authority is not subject to the jurisdiction of the city or state of New York.
+However, the WTC Site is exempt from zoning requirements because property at the Site owned, controlled or operated by the Port Authority is not subject to the jurisdiction of the city or state of New York.

 The Southern Site is zoned for commercial uses under the New York City Zoning Resolution (zoning classification C6-9).
-Redevelopment of the Southern Site will be exempted from these zoning requirements pursuant to the UDC Act.
+Redevelopment of the Southern Site will be exempted from these zoning requirements pursuant to the UDC Act and/or as a result of having been incorporated into the World Trade Center site.

-Instead, the Site will be developed in substantial conformance with the design guidelines that will form part of the land use plan and controls for the Site.
+Instead, the Site will be developed in substantial conformance with the commercial design guidelines that will form part of the land use plan and controls for the Site.
 The proposed WTC Memorial and Redevelopment Plan is nonetheless consistent with local land use plans and nearby zoning classifications.
-Consistent with the program described in Section 7 above, the WTC Memorial and Redevelopment Plan currently includes open space, a church, and an approximate 57-story, 1.6 million square foot commercial office tower on the Southern Site.
+Consistent with the program described in Section 7 above, the WTC Memorial and Redevelopment Plan currently includes open space, a church, and an approximate 57-story, up to approximately 1.3 1.6 million square foot commercial office tower on the Southern Site.